xiaolai/regular-investing-in-box/docs/en/README.md

 Later on, other sources of potential income may include:

 > * Income from an EOS Block Producer
-> * Income from XIN odes
+> * Income from XIN nodes

 It takes a large amount of reserves and preparation to become an EOS Block Producer or a XIN node.
-When the time is right, b.watch plans to run these nodes, and after deducting operation costs 100% of proceeds will be distributed to BOX holders.
+When the time is right, b.watch plans to run these nodes, and, after deducting operation costs, 100% of proceeds will be distributed to BOX holders.

 Under this system, the corporate value of b.watch is basically a 0.5% commission on BOX redemptions and a 0.1% commission on BOX trading.
-In seven years 100% of BOX shares will be distributed to Xiaolai Regular Investing Class members according to certain conditions.
+In seven years 100% of BOX shares will be distributed to my Regular Investing Practice Group members according to certain conditions.
 For instance:

 > * Time holding BOX
 > * Degree of successful completion of regular investing tasks
-> * Affiliate sales of Xiaolai Regular Investing Class
+> * Affiliate sales of the Regular Investing Practice Group

-## 3. About Xiaolai Regular Investing Class
+## 3. About the Regular Investing Practice Group

-**Xiaolai Regular Investing Class" is my blockchain education product.
+The**Regular Investing Practice Group" is my blockchain education product.

 After eight years of surviving in the blockchain world, I have a strong desire to share my survival experience and wisdom.
 I'm sure that you can understand.

 But what you might not have thought of is that what I want to do even more is to make money with lots of other people by sharing reliable investing knowledge and following my own advice.
-It's rare to have a chance like I have with Xiaolai Regular Investing class to help my students make money by sharing knowledge.
+It's rare to have a chance like I have with the Regular Investing Practice Group to help my students make money by sharing knowledge.
 Fortunately, the rapid development of the blockchain industry has given us an unprecedented opportunity.

-Xiaolai Regular Investing Class is a place for me to make money from my knowledge, but more importantly it is a way for students to **make money outside of the market**.
-I am in charge of creating valuable content, and students, in addition to learning and putting the knowledge into practice, have the opportunity to earn bitcoin by selling the class.
-That's right, it's not just earning money, it's earning bitcoin, because Xiaolai Regular Investing Class only accepts bitcoin.
+The Regular Investing Practice Group is a place for me to make money from my knowledge, but more importantly it is a way for students to **make money outside of the market**.
+I am in charge of creating valuable content, and students, in addition to learning and putting the knowledge into practice, have the opportunity to earn bitcoin by selling memberships to the group.
+That's right, it's not just earning money, it's earning bitcoin, because the Regular Investing Practice Group only accepts bitcoin.

-In addition to earning bitcoin by selling the class, those who are about to put the knowledge presented in the class into practice by completing their regular investing tasks also have other benefits:
+In addition to earning bitcoin by selling memberships, those who put the knowledge presented in the class into practice by completing their regular investing tasks also have other benefits:

 > * They are eligible to receive shares in b.watch, the first on-chain ETF exchange in the world, thus benefiting not only from the development of BOX, but also from the development of b.watch.

-In brief, Xiaolai Regular Investing Class is is a place for my and students to **develop together and make money together**.
+In brief, the Regular Investing Practice Group is is a place for me and my students to **develop together and make money together**.

 At the same time, I am also regularly investing in and holding BOX, leading by example.
 Regular investing is the only reliable investing strategy for most people, but it is always easier said than done, and those who haven't done it have no way to know how difficult it really is.
 The most important thing is to have people to accompany you, so no one has to suffer loneliness for too long.

-Xiaolai Regular Investing Class is different from other courses because I have followed the following principle over the past ten years:
+The Regular Investing Practice Group is different from other groups and courses because I have followed the following principle over the past ten years:

 >I only talk and write about things I have already done.

 BOX is something that I only talked about once it was created, and I have kept improving it.
 It's not something that I started on a whim.

-Xiaolai Regular Investing Class is a place for me to share my investing principles.
+The Regular Investing Practice Group is a place for me to share my investing principles.
 Knowledge and understanding is not something that can be simply shared without a cost.
 I often say the following:

 >Knowing something, learning something, and thinking something are useless, especially in activities like investing where the goal is to change one's life.
 >
 >In the end, **doing is all that matters**.

-Knowledge and understanding can only realize their value in the process of doing.
+Knowledge and understanding can only have their value realized in the process of doing.
 Doing, however, requires the guidance of knowledge and understanding.

 Investing education is important.
 Even more basic than investing, making money isn't something that most parents or schools teach, so it must be learned through one's own trial and error.
 Also, society has brainwashed a generation on this topic.

-**There's no disgrace in making money, it's only a disgrace to make unclean money.**
+**There's no disgrace in making money -- it's only a disgrace to make unclean money.**

 So from my perspective, everyone should seriously study investing.
 I can't think of any reason why not.